Life in New Jersey

 Note: If you are not eligible for an SSN, you must visit the Social Security Administration in person with the documents listed above, for an SSN ineligibility letter.
 You will receive the letter on the same day, no appointment needed.

 If you do not have driver's license, you will need to follow the instructions for Initial License/Permit in order to apply.

 Bring the required documents listed above to the DMV Agency.
 You will take the vision test and knowledge test.
 Once you pass the tests, you can schedule your road test in advance.
-However, you must practice Supervised Driving for at least 6 months.
+However, you must practice Supervised Driving for at least 3 - 6 months (depends on your age).
 See website (under More Information) for instructions and restrictions.

 (Image: NJ MVC/RealID)